 Trevor taught me this.

 Today, Mary and Trevor are celebrating their 19th birthday.
 Dylan is 24.
 I’ve had those mountain top experiences as a mom and those where I felt like I couldn’t climb out of a valley.
 I am no expert but I am a survivor.
 You’ll have those highs and lows as a parent, too…sometimes in the same day.
 Just remember that we’re all human and tomorrow is another day.
 Your kids are watching you daily.
 As they get older, they may not recall a certain vacation, remember what they got for Christmas in 2015 or what the theme to their 4th birthday party was BUT they’ll remember you by the simple, little, ordinary things you do every day.
 They’ll remember the love and the time you gave.
 They’ll remember how you could laugh at yourself when mistakes were made.
 They’ll remember how you treated their dad.
+They’ll remember how you reacted to life when things got stressful and tough.

 Give them good things to remember.